 The belief dynamics can be made stochastic, for instance as following:

 where \(\mathcal{N}(\mu,\sigma^2)\) is a normal distribution with mean \(\mu\) and variance \(\sigma^2\), with \(\mu\) being the same as Eq.~\ref{eq:competition}.

 A property of Eq.~\ref{eq:update_rule} is that an individual can change the strength of a belief even if they interact with another individual that attributes the same strength to that belief.
-This can be a consequence of the individual's predisposition to be coherent, or due to stochasticity in Eq.~\ref{eq:prob_distribution}, or due to confirmation bias (makes the belief stronger).
-Also note that our formulation necessitates social influence for any belief update to occur, even when the update is dictated by the drive to internal coherence.
-Although it is possible to introduce various spontaneous belief dynamics, empirical observations show that \emph{attention} to incoherencies is pivotal for their resolution~\cite{van2021moral}.
-In contrast to conventional models like the bounded confidence model where the beliefs would remain the same when interacting with a same-belief partner~\cite{hegselmann2002opinion,deffuant2000mixing}, our model is more expressive to capture a richer array of phenomena~\cite{bail2018exposure}.
+This can be a consequence of the individual's predisposition to be coherent, or due to stochasticity in Eq.~\ref{eq:prob_distribution}, or due to confirmation bias (which makes the belief stronger).
+Also, note that our formulation necessitates social influence for any belief update to occur.
+Although it is possible to introduce various spontaneous belief dynamics, empirical observations show that attention to incoherencies is pivotal for their resolution ~\cite{van2021moral}.
+In contrast to conventional models like the bounded confidence model where the beliefs would remain the same when interacting with a same-belief partner~\cite{hegselmann2002opinion,deffuant2000mixing}, our model is more expressive and may capture a richer array of empirically known phenomena~\cite{bail2018exposure}.